Sjord/Sjord.github.io/_posts/2016-11-17-header-injection-in-nikto.md

     cr=$'\r'
     nikto -host http://example.com/ -useragent "nikto${cr}${nl}Some: header"

+This results in a request like this:

+    HEAD / HTTP/1.1
+    User-Agent: nikto
+    Some: header
+    Host: example.com
+    Connection: Keep-Alive

 The user agent can be set in nikto.conf from Nikto version 2.1.5, and on the command line from Nikto 2.1.6.

 ## Pass requests through a proxy